Where are the seminars held?

 How much does it cost?

-$160 for four weeks and $195 for four weeks (two and a half hours per session).
+$95 for a one-day workshop (five hours) and $195 for four weeks (two and a half hours per session).
 If a book is used, you buy it yourself.
 Otherwise, reading material is provided.
 Can’t afford it?
 Don’t worry—see below!

 Do you offer scholarships?

 Yes.
 We provide two scholarships per seminar, which means either reduced or no cost for the recipient.
 If you want to take a course with us but cannot currently afford any or all of the cost and fees, please write to us at infoIS@mail.com.
 We will never request verification of financial resources.
 It’s all a matter of honesty and trust.

 Can I contribute to Incite Seminars?

 Glad you asked!
 Yes.
 Click one of the donate buttons at the bottom of this page, and 100% of your donation will go toward scholarships.
 You can also become a patron at Patreon.
 Even the smallest amount is greatly appreciated.